OPEN-NEXT/wp2.2_dev/docs/metrics-notes.md

 Since we didn't want to re-invent the wheel, currently we're looking at [CHAOSS](https://chaoss.community/) which is a project under the Linux Foundation.
 CHAOSS is an initialism for **C**ommunity **H**ealth **A**nalytics **O**pen **S**ource **S**oftware.

-CHAOSS develops and maintains [a set of metrics](https://chaoss.community/metrics/) to measure the health of an open source software project.
+CHAOSS develops and maintains [a set of metrics](https://chaoss.community/metrics/) (also see [here](https://github.com/chaoss/metrics) for more details) to measure the health of an open source software project.
 The list is long, but I encourage everyone to skim through this list to get a feel for what they're thinking.
 Some general thoughts:

 * Some metrics are clearly of interest to us, just a few examples:
   * QUANTITATIVE: the *elephant/bus factor*, which is related to the diversity and work distribution about contributors.